gladly-team/next-firebase-auth/README.md

       projectId: 'my-example-app-id',
     },
     cookies: {
-      name: 'ExampleApp',
+      name: 'ExampleApp', // required
+      // Keys are required unless you set `signed` to `false`.
-      // Keys must not be accessible client side.
+      // The keys cannot be accessible on the client side.
       keys: [
         process.env.COOKIE_SECRET_CURRENT,
         process.env.COOKIE_SECRET_PREVIOUS,